alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 Power Query was used to load the six relational tables from the AdventureWorks workbook, establish connections, create new measures, and select only the columns relevant to the dashboard analysis.

 #### FactInternetSales
-The selected columns were: ProductKey,	OrderDateKey,	DueDateKey,	ShipDateKey,	CustomerKey,	SalesTerritoryKey,	OrderQuantity,	UnitPrice,	ProductStandardCost (renamed as Cost), and OrderDate.
-A new column was created: TotalRevenue = [OrderQuantity]*[UnitPrice].

-TotalRevenue, Cost, and UnitPrice were transformed to Currency Type Variable Cost of Goods Sold was created with the following formula: COGS = [OrderQuantity]*[Cost] and transformed to a Currency Type Variable
-Total Profit was calculated using the following formula: TotalProfit = [TotalRevenue]-[COGS] and transformed to a Currency Type Variable
-A conditional variable was created using the following formula: Product Price Type <= 150 then "Less Expensive" else "Expensive" and transformed to Text type variable
+The following columns were selected from the `FactInternetSales` table to support performance analysis:
+`ProductKey`, `OrderDateKey`, `DueDateKey`, `ShipDateKey`, `CustomerKey`, `SalesTerritoryKey`, `OrderQuantity`, `UnitPrice`, `ProductStandardCost` (renamed as `Cost`), and `OrderDate`.
+Several calculated fields were added to enrich the dataset:
+- `TotalRevenue`: Defined as `OrderQuantity * UnitPrice`, this measure was used to calculate gross sales revenue.
+It was formatted as a Currency-type variable.
+- Cost of Goods Sold (`COGS`): Calculated using `OrderQuantity * Cost`, this metric estimates product-level expenditure.
+It was also formatted as a Currency-type variable.
+- `TotalProfit`: Computed with the formula `TotalRevenue – COGS`, representing net profit per transaction.
+This field was formatted as Currency.
+- `Product Price Type`: A conditional text field categorising products based on unit price, if UnitPrice ≤ 150 then "Less Expensive", else "Expensive".
+It was formatted as a Text-type variable to enable segmentation.